Sunbeamstress/Blackbirds/Design Document.md

 * **Armor:** Full-on high fantasy.
 Field plate, sabatons, greaves, the works.
 Politicians wear ringmail beneath their suits to fend away assassin's blades.
 Even peasants might own a nice leather jerkin.

 * **Other anachronisms:** Aetolia-style: Kimonos, certain bits of lingerie (thongs, teddies, etc.). *Hard no* on trenchcoats, fedoras, or any other neckbeard crap.

+### Architecture

+There is one major city in which most of the gameplay occurs, so for the purposes of this heading we'll be describing that locale.

+* The city's layout follows a quasi-medieval structure: built over rivers and on a coast, surrounded by a wall, and characterized by things such as a town square, a square around the biggest chapel, and a clear visual hierarchy of lofty palaces and nobles's quarters, and then the lower-slung buildings of trade industry and the odd citizen's home.

+* The poor (and there *will* be poor, class disparity is a *huge* theme here) live in the shantytown outside the walls.
+This will also serve as the most likely area where players build their homes.

+* **Neon**.
+Neon is something of particular importance.
+Neon lighting is used very heavily to signify opulence; in churches, along the baseboards of palace halls, or even in the signage of an especially rich merchant.
+More about Neon below.

+### Neon

+Neon is **a thing**, and though never specified, is implied to have great power.
+In typical use it functions just like the real-world gas (stick in a tube, give a little electrical impulse, watch the pretty glow), but carries the mystical qualities of Aetolia's ylem.
+It's so much more.

+* Neon was discovered and studied originally by the Blackbirds.
+In a rare show of generosity, they made public several research journals detailing what they learned, determining that this technology would greatly improve life for all people.

+* Our feeble and incomplete understanding of Neon is that its skeins exist in many alternate realities at once.
+Prevailing neonate theory is that a skein's dimension of origin can determine its purity and power.

+* Things can be "infused" with Neon - in game terms, this is an enchantment system, with capabilities determined by the sort of Neon used.

+### The Blackbirds

+The hidden assassinocracy.

+* The Blackbirds represent a special "endgame" goal for especially powerful players - where in Aetolia you'd become a special race, or in Haven you'd achieve Tier 5, the Blackbirds take that place.

+* Lorewise, you are never actually part of the Blackbirds themselves.
+Rather, you're considered to be *in the know*, and are privy to their communiques.

 ### Specific Cool Things